Defense Science Board: Membership and designation

-The board shall be composed of not more than 45 members and not more than 12 senior fellow members who are eminent authorities in the fields of science, technology, manufacturing, acquisition, and other matters of particular interest to the Department of Defense.
-The Secretary of Defense shall appoint the board members, renewing their appointments annually.
-Those members, who are not full-time federal officers or employees, shall be appointed as experts and consultants under the authority of 5 U.S.C.
+The DSB was composed of not more than 45 members and not more than 12 senior fellow members who were eminent authorities in the fields of science, technology, manufacturing, acquisition, and other matters of particular interest to the DOD.
+They were appointed to one- to four-year terms by the defense secretary, who could renew their appointments annually.
+Members who were not full-time federal officers or employees were appointed as experts and consultants under the authority of 5 U.S.C.
 Sec.
-3109, and serve as special government employees.
-Members may be appointed for terms ranging from one to four years.
-Such appointments will normally be staggered among the board membership to ensure an orderly turnover in the board's overall composition periodically.
-Except for travel and per diem for official travel, they shall normally serve without compensation, unless otherwise authorized by the appointing authority.
-The Secretary of Defense, based upon the recommendation of the Under Secretary of Defense (Acquisition, Technology and Logistics), shall appoint the board's chairperson.
-The Under Secretary of Defense (Acquisition, Technology and Logistics) shall appoint the vice chairperson.
-The board chair and vice chair shall serve two-year terms and, with the Secretary of Defense's approval, may serve additional terms.
-The Secretary of Defense may invite other distinguished U.S. Government officers to serve as non-voting observers, and the Under Secretary of Defense for Acquisition, Technology, and Logistics may invite chairpersons from other DoD-supported federal advisory committees to serve as non-voting observers.
-The Under Secretary of Defense for Acquisition, Technology, and Logistics may appoint experts and consultants with unique expertise to assist the board on an ad hoc basis.
+3109, and served as special government employees.
+Appointments were normally staggered among the board membership to ensure an orderly turnover in the board's overall composition.
+Except for travel and per diem for official travel, they normally served without compensation, unless otherwise authorized by the appointing authority.
+The chair was appointed by the defense secretary based upon the recommendation of the defense undersecretary for acquisition, technology and logistics, who appointed the vice chairperson.
+The chair and vice chair served two-year terms and longer with the secretary's approval.
+The secretary could invite other distinguished U.S. government officers to serve as non-voting observers, and the undersecretary could invite chairpersons from other DoD-supported federal advisory committees to serve as non-voting observers.
+The undersecretary could appoint experts and consultants with unique expertise to help the board on an ad hoc basis.
 These experts and consultants, appointed under the authority of 5 U.S.C.
 Sec.
-3109, shall also serve as special government employees; however, they shall have no voting rights on the board.
-Non-voting observers and those non-voting experts and consultants appointed by the Under Secretary of Defense for Acquisition, Technology, and Logistics shall not count toward the Board's total membership.
+3109, served as special government employees but had no voting rights on the board.
+Non-voting observers and those non-voting experts and consultants appointed by the undersecretary did not count toward the Board's total membership.